omeatai/Personal2/src-sql/01_sql_essential_training.md

 # #END </details>

 <details>
-<summary>19.
+<summary>19A.
 Filter Data - Adding Customised Columns using IF THEN Logic with CASE  </summary>

 # Filter Data - Adding Customised Columns using IF THEN Logic with CASE

-## 1. WSDA Music Sales Goal:
+## Sales Categories:

 - They want as many customers as possible to spend between $7.00 and $15.00.

-## Sales Categories:

 - Baseline Purchase - Between $0.99 and $1.99
 - Low Purchase- Between $2.00 and $6.99
 - Target Purchase Between $7.00 and $15.00